-We turn now to explain our recommendation, for which the acronym HELMS has been coined.
-It is primarily a conceptual plan and a set of criteria to which any proposal can be measured rather than a specific detailed plan, but we do have some specific recommendations for changing NRC regulations and operating philosophy.
+Because it is helpful to have this in your mind as you read the technical context, we jump ahead here to explain our recommendation, for which the acronym HELMS has been coined.
+It is primarily a set of criteria to which any proposal can be measured rather than a specific detailed plan, but we do have some specific recommendations for changing NRC regulations and operating philosophy, and this should also inform DOE strategy development in their quest to manage our nuclear waste.